KanikaIm-erb/Cybersecurity-Audit-Platform-for-SMEs/README.md

 -  **Reporting** — Raw tool outputs are complex and not actionable for non-technical stakeholders

 This platform addresses all of the above by providing an **automated, repeatable, and report-ready** security audit pipeline tailored for the SME threat landscape.

 ---

+## 💡 Key Solutions & Value Proposition

+### 📊 Compliance Mapping (Built for Real-World Standards)
+Automatically maps technical findings to widely recognised frameworks such as **ISO 27001, NIST, and PDPA/GDPR**, enabling organisations to align their security posture with regulatory and industry requirements.

+### Actionable Recommendations (Not Just Findings)
+Each identified vulnerability is enriched with **clear, prioritised remediation guidance**, helping teams move from detection → resolution without needing deep cybersecurity expertise.

+### Designed for Non-Technical Users
+Translates complex security data into **simple, human-readable insights**, including risk scores, business impact explanations, and guided next steps — making it accessible for founders, managers, and small IT teams.

+### Risk-Based Prioritisation
+Uses a structured risk scoring model (based on severity, exposure, and business criticality) to highlight what matters most — so SMEs don’t get overwhelmed by noise.

+### Unified Security Visibility
+Consolidates outputs from multiple tools into a **single dashboard**, eliminating fragmentation and providing a holistic view of the organisation’s security posture.

+### Compliance-First & Safe-by-Design
+Built with a **passive-first scanning approach**, ensuring safe deployment without disrupting production environments or violating regulatory constraints.

+---